-The MX4m records each camera individually onto a single video frame of the VCR tape at a rate compatible with the VCR recording speed (record hours mode).
-Proper VCR playback operation requires that the MX4m be set up to multiplex at the rate which is compatible with your VCR recording speed (see page 9).
+The SX4m records each camera individually onto a single video frame of the VCR tape at a rate compatible with the VCR recording speed (record hours mode).
+Proper VCR playback operation requires that the SX4m be set up to multiplex at the rate which is compatible with your VCR recording speed (see page 9).
 During multiplexing, a single frame from each camera is alternately output to the VCR with the factory default set so that each live camera is given an equal number of frames on the tape.
 Dead or unconnected camera inputs will not be recorded.
-In order to optimize recording for your security situation, the frequency with which individual camera inputs are sampled for multiplexing may be optionally configured using the Customplexing[TM] camera recording priority function.
-The camera recording priority set up menu allows you to set four levels of priority (giving more frames to high priority and less frames to low priority).
-While multiplex recording is active, the live display mode can be set to any mode (quad, PIP, Dual PIP or full screen, etc.) without affecting the multiplex recording the function.
+In order to optimize recording for your security situation, the frequency with which individual camera inputs are sampled for multiplexing may be optionally configured using the CustomplexingTM camera multiplexing priority function.
+The camera multiplexing priority set up menu allows you to set four levels of priority (giving more frames to high priority and less frames to low priority).
+While multiplex recording is active, the live display mode can be set to full screen or full screen sequence) without affecting the multiplex recording function.